Garden Membership

 • Access to the tool shed, which contains a variety of gardening tools, helpful books, and even free seeds to get you started on your new bed

-• Early access to our annual Plant Sale, members-only events and potlucks, and more
+• Early access to our annual Plant Fair, members-only events and potlucks, and more

 • Belonging to a warm, welcoming community that helps Germantown thrive